Violence and discrimination against women and girls is everybody’s issue.

 Why does it happen?

-Violence against women and girls is rooted in the structural inequality in power relations between women and men.
+Violence and discrimination against women and girls is rooted in the structural inequality in power relations between women and men.
 Harmful social and gender norms mean women and girls are considered less valuable than their male counterparts, and perpetuate men’s control and sense of entitlement over women and girls.

-Violence against women and girls can happen to anyone, anywhere, anytime.
+Violence and discrimination against women and girls can happen to anyone, anywhere, anytime.
 It persists in every country and can occur in private and public spaces regardless of age, education or socioeconomic status.
 There is nothing that justifies it and it is never the target’s fault.